ashpursglove/Ashs_Image_Converter/README.md

 - “your trial ends soon” warnings
 - software that thinks it’s a lifestyle brand

-It exists because opening Photoshop to resize an image, convert a format, or generate a Windows icon is an act of unnecessary suffering.
+It exists because opening Photoshop to resize an image, convert a format, or generate a Windows icon is a hate crime.

 So this app does the job and gets out of the way.